andysalerno/andys.page/content/posts/rust_lifetime_fun.md

 ### Question 2

 Can you spot the error in the following function?
-What must be changed to fix it?
+What are some ways you might fix it?

 ```rust
 fn question_2<T: Send + Sync>(obj: T) {